Joseph B. Anderson: The Anderson Platoon

 During September and October 1966 a French film crew joined the then Lt.
 Anderson's platoon in Vietnam.
 The footage they recorded became a documentary titled The Anderson Platoon (La Section Anderson), directed by Pierre Schoendoerffer.
-The documentary has been shown in more than 20 countries and has won several prizes including the Oscar of the Academy Awards and an Emmy for the "Best Documentary Film of 1967."
+The documentary has been shown in more than 20 countries and won several prizes including an Oscar for Best Documentary Feature Film and an International Emmy Award for Best Documentary.

 The original documentary was released in 1967 and a re-edited version was released in 1987.
 A sequel, titled Reminiscences (Réminiscences) was released in 1989.
 "Reminiscences" follows up with the surviving members of the Anderson platoon twenty years after their tour in Vietnam.

 Business career

 After leaving the military, Anderson began a business career with General Motors.
 After 13 years with GM, he left the firm to become the president and chief executive officer of Composite Energy Management Systems, Incorporated (CEMSI).
 He worked with CEMSI until 1994 when he acquired a controlling interest in Chivas Products Limited, which became Chivas Industries, LLC, in 1997.
 He stayed with Chivas Industries as chairman of the board and chief executive officer until 2002, when he sold his interest in the firm.

 He is currently the chairman of the board and chief executive officer of TAG Holdings, LLC.
 In 2008 TAG Holdings and its diverse group of companies had revenues of $743 million.